Andrés Barbero

-Andrés Barbero (1877, Asunción – 1951, Buenos Aires) was a Paraguayan scientist and botanist.
+Andrés Barbero (1877 in Asunción – 1951 in Buenos Aires) was a Paraguayan scientist and botanist.

 Childhood and studies

-Juan Barbero and Carolina Crosa, immigrants from Piamonte, reached Paraguay when the Paraguayan War had just finished.
+Juan Barbero and Carolina Crosa, immigrants from Piedmont, reached Paraguay when the Paraguayan War had just finished.
 They married in Asunción in 1871 and had five children, the third of which was Andrés José Camilo.

 Juan Barbero, severe and peninsular diligent, dedicated to the construction and recovery of the destroyed houses during the war.
 He gained an important fortune, becoming a solid landowner of urban and rural ranches.
 In 1910, he acquired a valuable house in España Avenue and extended as far as the railroad, present day Gondra Street.

 Andrés Barbero was born in Asunción on July 28, 1877.
 He finished his pharmacy studies in 1898 and, in 1903, his medicine studies, being among the first people who received their medical diploma in Paraguay.

 His wealthy position allowed him to dedicate himself completely to teaching, beginning with the National School and later in the same Medicine University, in the subjects of physical medicine, physiology and histology.

 Investigation and philanthropic work

-He investigated a lot in company with other scientists like Emilio Hassler and Guillermo Tell Bertoni, and also the Paraguayan Teodoro Rojas.
-With them he founded the Scientific Society in Paraguay.
-His attachment to the botanic took him to the Natural History Museum, being able later to become the editor of Paraguay's Scientific Magazine.
+He conducted extensive research alongside other scientists, such as Emilio Hassler, Guillermo Tell Bertoni, and the Paraguayan Teodoro Rojas.
+Together, they founded the Paraguayan Scientific Society.
+His passion for botany led him to work at the Natural History Museum, and he later became the editor of Paraguay’s Scientific Magazine.